antunjurkovic-collab/dual-native-pattern/CORE-SPEC.md

 **Validator**: A system verifying CID or semantic equivalence
 - Responsibilities: Test HR ↔ MR equivalence, alert on drift

-### 2.8 AI-Native Content Core (Single MR Mode)
+### 2.8 AI-Native Core (MR-Only Mode)

-A deployment is **AI-native** as soon as it exposes a canonical Machine Representation (MR) backed by Dual-Native primitives, even if there is only a single representation.
+The **AI-Native Core (MR-Only Mode)** describes a system that exposes a canonical Machine Representation (MR) backed by Dual-Native primitives, even in the absence of a Human Representation (HR).

-In **Single MR Mode**, each resource has:
+In this mode, each resource has:

 - **RID (Resource Identity)**
   A stable identifier for the logical resource.